yxuco/hlf-contrib/samples/audit/README.md

 ## Edit smart contract (optional)
 Skip to the next section if you do not plan to modify the included chaincode model.

-- Start TIBCO Flogo® Enterprise or Dovetail.
+- Start TIBCO Flogo® Enterprise.
 - Open http://localhost:8090 in Chrome web browser.
 - Create new Flogo App of name `audit` and choose `Import app` to import the model [`audit.json`](audit.json)
 - You can then add or update contract transactions using the graphical modeler of the TIBCO Flogo® Enterprise.